-Performance outcomes Acceptable outcomes Complies Comments A07.4 Soil used for filling or spoil from excavation is not stockpiled in locations that can be viewed from: (a) adjoining premises; or (b) a road frontage, for a period exceeding 1 month from the commencement of the filling or excavation. n/a Not applicable.
-A07.5 All batters and berms to be constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. n/a Not applicable.
-A07.6 Retaining walls have a maximum height of 1.5 metres and are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a Not applicable.
-A07.7 Excavation or filling at any point on a lot is to include measures that protect trees at the foot or top of cut or fill batters by the use of appropriate retaining methods and sensitive earth removal or placement and in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a Not applicable.
-For assessable development I Transport network
+Performance outcomes Acceptable outcomes Complies Comments AO7.4 Soil used for filling or spoil from excavation is not stockpiled in locations that can be viewed from: (a) adjoining premises; or (b) a road frontage, for a period exceeding 1 month from the commencement of the filling or excavation. n/a No assessable excavation or filling is proposed by this application.
+A07.5 All batters and berms to be constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. n/a No assessable excavation or filling is proposed by this application.
+A07.6 Retaining walls have a maximum height of 1.5 metres and are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a No assessable excavation or filling is proposed by this application.
+A07.7 Excavation or filling at any point on a lot is to include measures that protect trees at the foot or top of cut or fill batters by the use of appropriate retaining methods and sensitive earth removal or placement and in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. n/a No assessable excavation or filling is proposed by this application.
+For assessable developmen t I Transport network

 Performance outcomes Acceptable outcomes Complies Comments PO8 The development has access to a transport network of adequate standard to provide for the safe and efficient movement of vehicles, pedestrians and cyclists.
-AO8.1 Vehicle access, crossovers, road geometry, pavement, utilities and landscaping to the frontage/s of the site are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. ~ The development can be conditioned to comply.
+AO8.1 Vehicle access, crossovers, road geometry, pavement, utilities and landscaping to the frontage/s of the site are designed and constructed in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development manual. ~ The development will be conditioned to comply.
 AO8.2 Development provides footpath pavement treatments in accordance with Planning Scheme Policy 9 - Footpath Paving. n/a Not applicable.
 Public infrastructure PO9 The design, construction and provision of any infrastructure that is to be dedicated to Council is cost effective over its life cycle and incorporates provisions to minimise adverse impacts.
-AO9 Development is in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The development can be conditioned to comply.
+AO9 Development is in accordance with the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual. ~ The development will be conditioned to comply.
 Stormwater quality

-Performance outcomes Acceptable outcomes Complies Comments

-PO10 AO10.1 ~ Not applicable.

-Development has a non- The following reporting is Both proposed

-worsening effect on the site prepared for all Material change lots would drain

-and surrounding land and is designed to: of use or Reconfiguring a lot proposals: directly to

-(a) optimise the (a) a Stormwater natural

-interception, Management Plan and waterways.

-retention and Report that meets or

-removal of exceeds the standards of

-waterborne design and construction

-pollutants, prior to set out in the Queensland

-the discharge to Urban Drainage Manual

-receiving waters; (QUDM) and the Design

-(b) protect the Guidelines and

-environmental values Specifications set out in

-of waterbodies the Planning Scheme

-affected by the Policy 4 - FNQROC

-development, Regional Development

-including upstream, Manual; and

-on-site and downstream (b) an Erosion and Sediment Control Plan that meets

-waterbodies; or exceeds the Soil

-(c) achieve specified Erosion and

-water quality Sedimentation Control

-objectives; Guidelines (Institute of

-(d) minimise flooding; Engineers Australia),

-(e) maximise the use of including:

-natural channel (i) drainage control;

-design principles; (ii) erosion control;

-(f) maximise community (iii) sediment control;

-benefit; and and

-(g) minimise risk to (iv) water quality

-public safety. outcomes.
+Performance outcomes Acceptable outcomes Complies Comments PO10 Development has a non-worsening effect on the site and surrounding land and is designed to: (a) optimise the interception, retention and removal of waterborne pollutants, prior to the discharge to receiving waters; (b) protect the environmental values of waterbodies affected by the development, including upstream, on-site and downstream AO10.1 The following reporting is prepared for all Material change of use or Reconfiguring a lot proposals: (a) a Stormwater Management Plan and Report that meets or exceeds the standards of design and construction set out in the Queensland Urban Drainage Manual (QUDM) and the Design Guidelines and Specifications set out in the Planning Scheme Policy 4 - FNQROC Regional Development Manual; and (b) an Erosion and Sediment Control Plan The development will be conditioned to comply. waterbodies; (c) achieve specified water quality objectives; that meets or exceeds the Soil Erosion and Sedimentation Control Guidelines (Institute of (d) minimise flooding; (e) maximise the use of natural channel Engineers Àustralia), including: (i) drainage control; (f) design principles; (f) maximise community benefit; (ii) erosion control; (iii) sediment control; and and (g) minimise risk to (iv) water quality outcomes.